TartuDen/BMR_Generator/docs/technical_description.md

 # User Stories and User Cases

 - **To create a new template**, I click "start new template".
-- **I have one row with 4 columns.** In the first column, I can select:
+- **I have one row with 4 columns.** In the first column i see a select list where I can select:
   - **First, I select Operation:**
     - Number of operation (e.g., 1);
     - **Equipment:**